Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_warfare/staticdefense/explosives_mines.md

 Explosives and Mines
 Ka-boom?
 # radio_satchel0
 When your operations require a stealthy, precise approach, [radio](radio_station.md)[-detonated satchel] charges are the right choice.
-Be it mining operations, demolition of buildings, or sabotage of train bridges, satchel charges are universal in their role and are beloved by both combat engineers and saboteurs.
+Be it mining operations, demolition of buildings, or sabotage of train bridges, satchel charges are universal in their permissionRole and are beloved by both combat engineers and saboteurs.
 # radio_satchel1
 |[crafting]{source:"crafting_radio_equipped_satchel"}|
 Unlike other explosive casings, the [radio-equipped satchel] needs to be crafted.
 Using leather, a [basic circuit](electronic_components.md#basic_general), and iron, the paragon of sabotage is born.